 Students’ exploration of habitats deepens in second grade as our young scientists investigate how plants and animals depend on their surroundings and other living things for survival.
 Through matching plants and animals with various habitats, students learn plants and animals have structures and behaviors that help them live in their habitat.
 After discussing the needs of living things, they identify how habitats provide for these needs.
 Second grade scientists then apply this knowledge to two particular habitats: the Wellesley woodlands and the tide pool.
 Through hands-on experiences with organisms that live in the local wood and studies of tide pool organisms, students discover how various local and marine animals are adapted to their environment and meet their needs where they live.

-Water, Wind and Earth’s Landscape– new fall 2017
+Water, Wind and Earth’s Landscape

 In Second Grade students begin to apply two aspects of weather that can have a dramatic impact on the world around us: the effects of water and wind on shaping the land.
 In conjunction with their geography studies in social studies, students learn that water is found everywhere on Earth and takes different forms and shapes.
 They map landforms and bodies of water and observe that flowing water and wind shape these landforms.
 Students model the effects of wind and water on Earth materials and study the effectiveness of natural and human-made solutions to problems of erosion.
 Taking this new knowledge, second grade scientists and engineers design, test, and compare the effectiveness of different solutions to slow or prevent water from changing the shape of the land.